aws-samples/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 In the repo directory, check the parameters in `efs/deploy-ec2.sh` and update them as follows:
 * The VPC and Subnet should be those of your existing K8s cluster worker nodes.
 You can find these in the AWS VPC console.
 Look for the VPC with a name based on the name of your EKS cluster.
-If you created your cluster in us-west-2 there are three subnets.
+There should be three subnets.
 * Keyname is the AWS EC2 keypair you used for your EKS cluster.
+It is NOT the name of the .pem file you saved locally.
 You'll use the same keypair to access the EC2 bastion created by deploy-ec2.sh
 * VolumeName is the name assigned to your EFS volume.
 There is no need to change this
 * Region should match the region where your K8s cluster is deployed
 * If your AWS CLI already points to the account & region your Kubernetes cluster was created, you can go ahead and run the command below.
-If you are using AWS CLI profiles, add a --profile argument to your `aws cloudformation deploy` statement in efs/deploy-ec2.sh
+If you are using AWS CLI profiles, add a --profile argument to the `aws cloudformation deploy` statement in efs/deploy-ec2.sh

 Once all the parameters are set, in a terminal window, run